fixmylifedesigns/rubyonrailscommandline/readme.md

 The Practice folder is just filled with some scrapped code and practices I did to get more familiar with the ruby language.

 ### Testing
 This project uses the Rspec gem.
-RSpec is a testing tool for Ruby, created for behavior-driven development (BDD).
+Rspec is a testing tool for Ruby, created for behavior-driven development (BDD).
 It is the most frequently used testing library for Ruby in production applications.

 Example: Rspec Testing.
 ```